RegularCookiez/noyacode-26-forensics-workshop-challs/Z Bit/solution.md

 Now, the previous text we found suggests taking the least significant bits of the ASCII.

-If you recall, the least significant bits of a byte is the rightmost digit.
+If you recall, the least significant bit of a byte is the rightmost digit.

 Therefore, we take the rightmost digit from each byte, and append them to form a new binary string.